Holyday (Tissot): Description

 Holyday was painted in the back garden of Tissot's London home, near the Lord's Cricket Ground.
 Autumn is coming, the leaves of the large chestnut tree are changing color, but the rest of the vegetation is still green and luxurious.
 The low sun shines a bright afternoon light on the scene.
 On the right is the painter's muse and lover, Kathleen Newton, who appears to avert her eyes from the scene.
 The men in the painting belong to the well-known I Zingari cricket club, judging by their yellow, red and black hats.
-The women are overdressed, one of Tissot's idiosyncrasies.
-The atmosphere is sensual and relaxed and demonstrates a British sense of superiority.
+The women are overdressed; a typical Tissot idiosyncrasy.

 Stylistically, Holyday is striking because of its crystal-clear representation.
 The work is hyperrealistic and greatly detailed, with sparkling colors.
 The focus on daily scenes comes from Impressionism, which was en vogue in the Paris of those days.
 The influence of Manet can be recognized, also in the choice of subject, reminiscent of his Le déjeuner sur l'herbe (The Luncheon on the Grass).
 However, Holyday does not provoke but is suffused with a British conservatism.